valine/training-hot-swap/README.md

 # Training Hot Swap

-This is an example of how to hotswap PyTorch training code without unloading the model weights from VRAM.
+This is an example of how to hotswap PyTorch training code without unloading your model weights from VRAM.

 For large LLMs it can take upwards of 30 seconds to load a model from disk to VRAM.
 Waiting 30 seconds every time you want to rerun your script slows down development.
 This is a barebones implementation of a method to keep large models in VRAM even after your training script exits.
 If a model reload is necessary, it happens in the background after exit ensuring the model will be ready immediately the next time your script is run.